-The majority of the Viet Cong, on the other hand, are operating in areas close to their native villages.
+The majority of the Viet Cong guerrillas operate in areas familiar to them.
 Many of the Viet Cong do not have purely military functions, but serve instead as local cadres in areas under Viet Cong control; occasionally they assume paramilitary functions.
-Their flag is the white hammer and sickle centered on a red field.
-The PRP Youth League flag has three yellow stars in the center and a white hammer and sickle in the upper right, all on a red field.